Safety around trees and powerlines

 What are the best trees to plant near powerlines?

-The best trees or shrubs are those with a mature height of no more than three metres.
-Native species are most appropriate.
-Your local council or nursery should be able to give you a list of suitable species.
+Native species with a mature height of no more than three metres are best.
+Your local council or nursery should be able to suggest something suitable.

-Ideally palms should be planted five metres away from powerlines.
-If you want to plant taller plants, find out what the mature height is and also plant it that five metres away from the powerline.
-That way, if the tree were to fall, it would stay clear of the powerline.
+If you want to plant something taller, find out what the mature height will be and plant it that distance away from the power lines.
+That way, if the tree falls, it would not affect the power line.
+Palms should always be planted five metres away.

 The diagram below shows the safe distances for planting in your front yard near overhead powerlines.
-Before you plant in powerline easements, contact us to check if there are special planting requirements.
+Before you plant, contact us to check if there are special requirements.

 Image of safe distance front yard planting near powerlines